-Over 50 Restaurants Are Extending Summer Restaurant Week - Washingtonian
+More Than 50 Restaurants Are Extending Summer Restaurant Week - Washingtonian

 DC’s Summer Restaurant Week is technically over on Sunday, August 18–but not so fast!
-Over 50 restaurants are extending their RW menus for a week or longer.
+More than 50 restaurants are extending their RW menus for a week or longer.

 All-Purpose